Group3r/Group3r/README.md

-# COMING SOON NOT READY OMG IF YOU RUN THIS AND IT EATS YOUR DOG ITS NOT MY FAULT
+# VERY BETA: IF YOU RUN THIS AND IT EATS YOUR DOG IT'S *STILL* NOT MY FAULT

 <div align="center">
 <img src="./Group3r-Banner.png" alt="Group3r Banner">